Onelinerhub/onelinerhub/nginx-lua/access-args-with-lua.md

-# How to get query params with Lua
+# How to get query params

 ```nginx
 server {